strukturag/heif-gimp-plugin/README.md

 HEIF is a new image file format employing HEVC (h.265) image coding for the best compression ratios currently possible.

-**Note: this plugin is part of GIMP v2.10.2.
+**Note: this plugin is part of GIMP v2.10.2 (or Windows v2.10.4 binaries).
 You only need to manually install this plugin if you are running a lower version of GIMP.**

 ## Screenshot